 While a gas system is typically more expensive to buy and install, it is less costly to operate, especially in a cold climate like Edmonton.
 Gas furnaces are also highly efficient.
 As a result, gas furnaces are by far the most popular option for homeowners in Edmonton and throughout Alberta.

-So, according to this furnace buying guide (and HVAC professionals throughout Edmonton), the winner in gas vs electric is - Gas Furnaces.
+So, according to this furnace buying guide (and HVAC professionals throughout Edmonton), the winner in gas vs. electric is – Gas Furnaces.
 Because gas heating systems are the most reliable and cost-effective in the long run, they come highly recommended by the heating experts at ProSolutions Inc.

-In addition to deciding between a gas vs electric furnace, you’ll also need to consider whether you want a single-stage, multi-stage (also known as multi-speed) or variable-stage furnace.
+In addition to deciding between a gas vs. electric furnace, you’ll also need to consider whether you want a single-stage, multi-stage (also known as multi-speed) or variable-stage furnace.

-Single-Stage vs Multi-Speed vs Variable Speed Furnaces
+Single-Stage vs. Multi-Speed vs. Variable Speed Furnaces

-You’re probably wondering - how do single-stage vs multi-speed vs variable-speed furnaces compare?
+You’re probably wondering – how do single-stage vs. multi-speed vs. variable-speed furnaces compare?
 And what is the difference between multi-speed and variable-speed furnaces?
 Let’s take a look.

-A single-stage furnace offers two settings - on and off.
+- A single-stage furnace offers two settings: on and off.
 As a result, temperature control is not nearly as good as with variable-speed and multi-speed furnaces.
 Single-stage units are also not as energy-efficient, as the motor operates at a constant high speed when the furnace is on.

-On the other hand, variable speed heating systems can adjust more precisely.
+- Variable speed heating systems can adjust more precisely.
 A variable-speed HVAC system will continuously monitor the temperature in your home and make slight adjustments to meet your desired temperature.
 The ability to operate at various speeds allows this type of furnace to provide the best possible climate control and air quality, helping to prevent temperature swings, cold spots, and issues with humidity.
 Variable-speed furnaces are desirable because of their precise temperature control and higher efficiency.
-Therefore, variable-speed furnaces are highly recommended by HVAC professionals in Edmonton.

 What efficiency furnace should I buy?